 A good guestimate would be to budget about $20-25 per day for your food, drink, and snacks.
 Breakfast is likely to be between $3-6 and lunch/dinner around $5-10.
-Bottled water ranges from $1-5, but bring some water purification tablets and save money and on plastic waste.
+Bottled water ranges from $1-5, but bring some water purification tablets or water bottle with a filter to save money and plastic waste.
 A well-deserved beer after a long hike will set you back $5-10.
 It’s best to keep the booze to a minimum for more reasons than one when trekking to the Mount Everest Base Camp.

 There are some fine lodgings to be had throughout your Everest trek, from quaint teahouses to mountain lodges and higher-end hotels.
 Once again, prices will vary depending on their quality and altitude.
 As a general rule of thumb, expect to be paying anywhere in the region of $1-$40 per day for a place to hang your hat – depending on what you’re looking for and where it’s located.